Rethinking the “Conflict” Between Science and Religion

-Is the notion that science and religion are inherently at war with one another an idea that emerged from secular society?
-When we delve into the history of it, we actually find this perceived conflict being one born from conflicting religious traditions.
+Is the notion that science and religion are inherently at war with one another an idea that emerged from secular society, or are the historical roots of it born from conflicting religious traditions?

 When historians of science and religion write about the “conflict thesis,” what are they talking about?
 Readers of BioLogos will have a general idea, even if unfamiliar with the exact term.
 Historians usually trace the origins of the conflict thesis– the notion that science and religion are fundamentally and irrevocably at “war”– to the late nineteenth century, specifically among Anglo-American writers.
 For instance, many scholars point to the scientific naturalists, a Victorian coterie made up of biologist Thomas H. Huxley (1828-1895), physicist John Tyndall (1820-1893), and evolutionary philosopher Herbert Spencer (1820-1903), among others, who supposedly employed conflict thesis in their attempt to professionalize and secularize the sciences.
 More specifically, historians look to John William Draper’s (1811-1882) History of the Conflict between Religion and Science (1874) and Andrew Dickson White’s (1832-1918) A History of the Warfare of Science with Theology in Christendom (1896) as central historical narratives promulgating the belief that science and religion have been and always will be at odds.